Why Do Cats Sleep So Much?

 opens in a new tabWhy do cats sleep so much?

-But no, that’s just how cats are, says feline behavior consultant Jennifer Van de Kieftopens in a new tab.
+So, are cats lazy, or is that a mythopens in a new tab?
+What’s the deal?
+That’s just how cats are, says feline behavior consultant Jennifer Van de Kieftopens in a new tab.
 “Cats spend 40 to 50 percent of their day sleeping, usually spaced out in short intervals throughout the day, rather than all at once, like we do.
 It probably has to do with their instinct to hunt and their need to eat often.
-A cat is designed to hunt an average of 10 mice per day, and they need rest in between hunts.”
-Although most domesticated cats do little to no hunting, the behavior is still hard-wired into them and their sleeping (and eating) habits are affected accordingly.
+A cat is designed to hunt an average of ten mice per day, and they need rest in between hunts.”

 So, is there such a thing as too much sleep?

 Is your cat sleeping more than usual?
+When to be concerned

 Heart disease